SelfCheck: Using LLMs to Zero-Shot Check Their Own Step-by-Step Reasoning: Experiments

 \section{Experiments}

-We now run experiments on three math-reasoning datasets to evaluate \method's effectiveness in checking multi-step reasoning and improving generation accuracies.
+We now run experiments on three math-reasoning datasets to evaluate \method's effectiveness in checking multi-step reasoning and improving final answer accuracies.
+Note here that our focus on math-reasoning problems is due to ease of performance evaluation and dataset availability; \method is directly applicable to other question-answering problems with nominal changes to our prompts.

-\paragraph{Datasets} GSM8K~\citep{cobbe2021training}, MathQA~\citep{amini-etal-2019-mathqa}, and MATH~\citep{hendrycks2021measuring} are three large-scale datasets consisting of math problems on primary school, middle school, and competition levels, containing 1319, 2985, and 5000 test samples, respectively.
-For GSM8K and MathQA, we evaluate our method on their whole test sets while tuning hyper-parameters on a small subset of their training set.
-Because of the limitation of resources, we use a subset of MATH\footnote{\url{https://github.com/lz1oceani/verify_cot/tree/main/results/chatgpt3.5/natural_program/MATH_np.json}} test set from \cite{ling2023deductive}.
-Besides the level of difficulty, the three datasets differ from each other in the following aspects.
-Firstly, MathQA provides 5 options for each problem, while GSM8K and MATH have no options.
-Secondly, GSM8K only has arithmetic problems, while MathQA and MATH contain more diverse problems in geometry, physics, probability, or algebra.
+\paragraph{Datasets} GSM8K~\citep{cobbe2021training}, MathQA~\citep{amini-etal-2019-mathqa}, and MATH~\citep{hendrycks2021measuring} consist of math problems on primary school, middle school, and competition levels, containing 1319, 2985, and 5000 test samples, respectively.
+For GSM8K and MathQA, we evaluate \method on the whole test sets.
+Due to limited resources, we use a subset of MATH test set taken from \cite{ling2023deductive}.\footnote{\url{https://github.com/lz1oceani/verify_cot/tree/main/results/chatgpt3.5/natural_program/MATH_np.json}} Besides the levels of difficulty, the three datasets differ from each other in the following aspects.
+Firstly, MathQA provides 5 options to choose from for each problem, while GSM8K and MATH have no options.
+Secondly, GSM8K only has arithmetic problems, while MathQA and MATH contain more diverse problems in geometry, physics, probability, and algebra.

-\paragraph{LLMs} There are many choices of LLMs, including large-scale ones such as GPTs~\citep{brown2020language}, PaLMs~\citep{chowdhery2022palm} and Claude~\citep{Anthropic2023claude}, as well as open-source ones such as LLaMA~\citep{touvron2023llama} and FLAN~\citep{wei2021finetuned}.
-However, because of reasons such as access, budget, and computation resources, it is only possible for us to run experiments with the GPT-3.5 API.
-We could also set up small open-source LLMs such as LLaMA-13B or FLAN-11B on our own server.
-However, according to \cite{fu2023chain}, their accuracies are below 20\% even on the simplest GSM8K dataset, which makes it meaningless to evaluate on them.
+\paragraph{LLMs} We use GPT-3.5 (gpt-3.5-0301) and GPT-4~(gpt-4-0613) as our LLMs, focusing in particular on the former due to budget restrictions.
+Note that the same prompts are used for all datasets with both LLMs during evaluation; no dataset-specific customization or tuning has been performed.
+When devising the prompts, a small number of training samples from MathQA dataset were utilized.